 Finally, the injuries suffered by CLF and its members are redressable by this Court, and Shell does not contend otherwise.
-The injunctive relief and civil penalties sought by CLF in this action provide redress for CLF's injuries through (1) requiring Shell to come into compliance with RCRA and the CWA, and (2) requiring Shell to pay appropriate civil penalties, thereby deterring Shell and other industrial facility owners and operators from continuing to violate the CWA and RCRA.
+The injunctive relief and civil penalties sought by CLF in this action provide redress for CLF's injuries through (1) requiring Shell to come into compliance with RCRA and the CWA, and (2) requiring Shell to pay appropriate civil penalties, thereby deterring Shell and other industrial facility owners and operators from continuing to violate the CWA and RCRA by ignoring the impact of climate change on their facilities.